briandrum/codes.forchagrin.com/_chapters/chapter-545-theft-and-fraud.md

 R.C.
 4503.182, or any comparable temporary motor vehicle license registration as prescribed by the applicable law of another state or the United States;

-4. _(d)_ A blank form for a certificate of title or a manufacturer’s or importer’s certificate to a motor vehicle, as prescribed by Ohio R.C.
+4. _(d)_ A blank form for a certificate of title or a manufacturer's or importer's certificate to a motor vehicle, as prescribed by Ohio R.C.
 4505.07;

 5. _(e)_ A blank form for any license listed in Ohio R.C.
 4507.01(A).
 (ORC 2913.71)